apache/zeppelin/docs/interpreter/spark.md

 No error is flagged in any case.
 This behavior is identical to the implementation of a similar feature in Jupyter's shell invocation using the `!` magic command.

-This feature is disabled by default, and must be explicitly turned on by setting either the environment variable `ZEPPELIN_INTERPRETER_INTERPOLATION` or the Java property `zeppelin.interpreter.interpolation` to `true`.
+This feature is disabled by default, and must be explicitly turned on for each interpreter by setting the value of an interpreter-specific property to `true`.
+Consult the configuration section of each interpreter's documentation to find out if object interpolation is implemented, and the name of the parameter that must be set to `true` to enable the feature.
-As usual, if both are defined, the environment variable's setting has priority.

 At present only the SparkSQL and Shell interpreters support object interpolation.